cypherp0NK/drc20blog/_posts/exploring-ltc20.md

 ## **What is LTC20?**

-LTC20 is a token standard being built on top of the Litecoin Ordinals Protocol with an aim of making its blockchain network compatible with fungible tokens.
+LTC20 is a token standard being built on top of the Litecoin Ordinals Protocol with an aim of making its network compatible with fungible tokens.
 The LTC20 standard is experimental and may provide a promising way for its users to create tokens on the Litecoin blockchain, similar to the BRC20 token standard on Bitcoin.

 ## **The technology behind LTC20**